UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

   - Fill every `\(n\)` cell with some numbers.
   - Keep showing input boxes and do operations until entering specific input.

+Reference: Chapter 2, 3 of Lee and Lee (2023)

 # Next steps

 - All of Katz (2023) is relevant, but take it as a cook book for the assignment.
 You can go as far as you wish.